Galaxy Powers Crypto ETFs

 Galaxy has spent years operating in complex crypto markets, providing liquidity, managing risk, and executing in environments where precision matters.
 That experience translates directly to today’s crypto ETF landscape, where institutional infrastructure and disciplined market design are essential.

-As more crypto ETFs come to market, Galaxy is helping connect institutional-grade crypto liquidity with ETF ecosystems, strengthening the bridge between onchain assets and traditional financial.
+As more crypto ETFs come to market, Galaxy supports the development of institutional-grade crypto liquidity with ETF ecosystems, strengthening the bridge between onchain assets and traditional financial markets.
 It’s part of Galaxy’s broader mission to make crypto markets more durable, efficient, and accessible.

-“Crypto ETFs are maturing into true institutional products,” said Steve Kurz, Global Co-Head of Digital Assets at Galaxy.
+“What we’re seeing is crypto ETFs maturing into true institutional products,” said Steve Kurz, Global Co-Head of Digital Assets at Galaxy.
 “By helping apply in-kind mechanics and traditional ETF market structure to digital assets, Galaxy is supporting a more efficient, scalable, and investor-friendly ecosystem.”

-Learn more about Galaxy’s trading capabilities here.
+Learn more about Galaxy’s capabilities here.
 To speak with someone at Galaxy, contact our team.

 ©Copyright Galaxy Digital 2026.
 All rights reserved.